michi84o/AccessBattle/README.md

 - Roadmap
   - ~~User Interface + Multiplayer finished: January 2018~~ (Postponed for now, the basics are working)
-  - Singleplayer: Add more AI opponents.
-Next one is probably a neural network (WIP).
+  - ~~Singleplayer: Add more AI opponents.
+Next one is probably a neural network.~~
     - Currently having problems training the network.
 Need to redesign.
-  - Documentation: August 2018 (if I have some free time)
+  - Documentation: August 2018 (if I have some free time) (WIP)
   - Sorry if this is taking so long.
 I have a full time job and not much free time.

 - Known Issues: